open-wc/open-wc/packages/demoing-storybook/README.md

 ### custom-elements.json

 In order to get documentation for web-components you will need to have a [custom-elements.json](https://github.com/webcomponents/custom-elementsjson) file.
-You can hand write it or better generate it.
+You can handwrite it or better generate it.
 Depending on the web components sugar you are choosing your mileage may vary.
-Please not that the details of the file are still being discussed so we may adopt to changes in `custom-elements.json` without a breaking release.
+Please note that the details of the file are still being discussed so we may adopt to changes in `custom-elements.json` without a breaking release.

 Known analyzers that output `custom-elements.json`: